willtotes/swt-hands-on/README.md

 This repository contains all hands-on activities, demos, assignments, and resources for your **8-week Software Testing (Intermediate) course**, aligned with ISTQB principles and real-world QA practices.

-Whether you’re preparing for certification, transitioning into QA, or leveling up your testing skills — this course will equip you to **design, execute, and report tests like a professional**.
+Whether you’re preparing for certification, transitioning into QA, or leveling up your testing skills this course will equip you to **design, execute, and report tests like a professional**.

-You won’t just learn theory — you’ll **test real apps, file real bug reports, manage test cases, and explore automation** — all in a safe, guided environment.
+You won’t just learn theory, you’ll **test real apps, file real bug reports, manage test cases, and explore automation** all in a safe, guided environment.

 ---